 The former Herr Schwindler smiled the self-conscious smile of a man whose secret has been uncovered.
 'I am Lieutenant Gottfried Braubach, of the Reiksguard.
-And, since you have forced my band, I am here to place you under arrest for conspiring against the Empire, consorting with agents of Chaos, summoning demons, trafficking in forbidden knowledge, and perverting the minds of the children you pretend to educate.
+And, since you have forced my hand, I am here to place you under arrest for conspiring against the Empire, consorting with agents of Chaos, summoning demons, trafficking in forbidden knowledge, and perverting the minds of the children you pretend to educate.
 This building is surrounded by my men.
 You cannot escape.
 You and your followers will be taken from here to a place of secrecy, tried with the utmost speed and burned before dawn, along with your books.
 Your ashes will be buried deep in the plague pits outside the city, and forgotten.'

-Klimdt leaned back in bis chair, stroking bis wrinkled chin, as if be bad not beard the list of accusations and threats.
+Klimdt leaned back in his chair, stroking his wrinkled chin, as if he had not heard the list of accusations and threats.
 'Fire and earth again; always fire and earth.
 You are Braubach?
-You are the one who bas pursued me these last eight years?'
+You are the one who has pursued me these last eight years?'